-Distribution: Chiefly east of the Cascades, British Columbia to Oregon, east to Montana and Colorado.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; British Columbia, including southern Vancouver Island, to Oregon, east to Sasketchewan, Montana, Colorado, and Nevada.

 Conservation Status: Not of concern

 Robust perennial without rhizomes, white-woolly throughout, 2-5 dm. tall.

 Basal leaves numerous, white-woolly on both sides, up to 15 cm. long and 2 cm. wide; cauline leaves linear, progressively reduced upward.

 Heads many in a broad, compact inflorescence; pistillate involucres 5-8 mm. high; the scarious upper portion of the bracts wholly white, the lower portion densely pubescent, white, commonly with a small dark spot at the base.

 The similar A. lanata grows at higher elevations, is a smaller plant, and the scarious portion of the involucre bracts is dark.
 A. luzuloides has involucre bracts that are scarious to the base, the lower portion pale greenish-brown.